donguyentung2001/Disagree-to-agree/backend/api_docs.md

 - Once match: It will return a dictionary of the session, including the chatID.

 - If there hasn't been a match, the program keeps on running.

+### /bot_casual [GET]

+return a random casual question

+input: None

+output:
+    - a casual question

+    - error if there is error

+### /bot_economics [GET]

+return a random economics question

+input: None

+output:
+    - an economics  question

+    - error if there is error

+### /bot_immigration [GET]

+return a random immigration question

+input: None

+output:
+    - an immigration question

+    - error if there is error

+### /bot_healthcare [GET]

+return a random healthcare question

+input: None

+output:
+    - a healthcare question

+    - error if there is error

+### /bot_education [GET]

+return a random education question

+input: None

+output:
+    - an education question

+    - error if there is error